 In 2016, back on her feet again, Emily published a new book ‘Notes From The North Pole’, a collection of poetry, prose and song lyrics put together during that dark time.
 She did another tour of mental health hospitals and groups, with some low-key warm-up gigs in the autumn of 2016 building up to the launch of her fifth studio album ‘A Bit Of Blue’ in February 2017.

-The album was once again been produced by Nigel Butler but had a completely different sound: sparse, exquisite piano and guitar arrangements compared to the multi-layered richness of ‘Bird Inside A Cage’.
+The album was once again produced by Nigel Butler but had a completely different sound: sparse, exquisite piano and guitar arrangements compared to the multi-layered richness of ‘Bird Inside A Cage’.
 As Emily says, “I knew I wanted to call it ‘A Bit Of Blue’ and I knew I wanted it stripped bare, haunting and as beautiful as it could possibly be.”

 Despite its dark tones, Emily’s message in ‘A Bit Of Blue’ is one of hope and optimism.
 As the sleeve notes state, “I wanted to say that even in the midst of suffering there is hope, there is potential, there is even joy.
 That a bit of blue is sometimes a good thing: to make you think, reassess, change direction, find some freedom in this crazy world we live in.”

 Songs from the new album were played on BBC Radio across the UK with the uplifting single ‘For Free’ played on Radio 2.
 Together with Christian, Emily toured arts centres across the UK, delighted to be singing her songs again and entrancing audiences wherever she went.